 17:30-18:30: Closing remarks and wine reception

-This symposium is supported by the King's College London Modern Language Centre and the Language Acts and Worldmaking Small Grants scheme.
+This symposium was supported by the King's College London Modern Language Centre, the Language Acts and Worldmaking Small Grants scheme, the Scenario Project, and DAAD (German Academic Exchange Service).